Claude Code plugin · v0.2.1

 Stop · Claude tries to end the turn

 It reads the turn's state and every note's covers:.
 Edited a covered file but didn't refresh its note?
 Blocked, with the exact stale topics named.
-Explored a lot and wrote nothing?
-A single, declinable nudge.
-Otherwise the turn ends cleanly.
+Otherwise, opened a note?
+A required score for how much it helped.
+Otherwise, explored a lot and wrote nothing?
+A single declinable nudge.
+Either way the turn is appended to the effectiveness log and the dashboard is refreshed — and if metrics writing fails, it's swallowed, so it can never cost you the freshness block.

 The note format